Functional async

 assert_eq!(x, 3);

 Observe that the argument for the closure in for_each does not take an Option.
-The stream returned by for_each is fused, it is an implementor of FusedStream.
-It terminates as soon as one output item from the input stream is a None.
+The stream returned by for_each is fused; it is an implementor of FusedStream.
+A FusedStream is a special type of stream that terminates as soon as one item yielded by the input stream is None.

 Also notice that the output of the closure has to be a future.
-But it does not need to await anything, so we use the ready future, the simplest possible future without any await points.
+But it does not need to await anything, so we use the ready future, the simplest possible future without any await points (and consequently, also Unpin, see other blog posts).

 Important: